 I checked Marketplace from my mobile app, and I am seeing ads there.
 It does take some scrolling to see the first one.

 Note that this isn’t a matter of promoting the item you’re selling on Marketplace.
 This is simply running ads that you are otherwise sending to Facebook news feed, Instagram and Audience Network is a network of mobile apps that have been approved to monetize their apps with ads.
 This is how you can show your Meta ads to people while they are away from the Meta family of apps.
 Audience Network and associated groups are among your placement selection options in the ad set.
 More to users in one additional place.

 Using the Marketplace Placement

 To utilize the Marketplace placement, advertisers must first select from Traffic, A conversion is counted whenever a website visitor performs an action that fires a standard event, custom event, or custom conversion.
 Examples of conversions include purchases, leads, content views, add to cart, and registrations.
 More, or Catalog Sales When you create a campaign, one of the first things you'll do is select an objective.
-The campaign objective is the ultimate goal for your Facebook ad.
+The campaign objective is your ultimate goal.
 Your selection will impact options, including optimization and delivery.
 Options include Awareness, Traffic, Engagement, Leads, App Promotion, and Sales.
 More.
 No other objectives are currently eligible.

 Facebook says that for Traffic or Conversions, must first have a “Shop Now” button on your page.

 While I don’t have a Shop Now button on my page and I have the option to select Marketplace as a placement, I can’t confirm whether I am still allowed to use that placement.
 As of this moment, I haven’t yet seen Impressions are the number of times your ads were displayed to your target audience.
 Impressions aren't counted if it is detected they came from bots.
 More in that placement.

 If you have the Facebook Marketplace placement option, you will see it when choosing to edit placements at the An ad set is a Facebook ads grouping where settings like targeting, scheduling, optimization, and placement are determined.
 More level.